MauriceDHanisch/LOQCathon_qReservoir/README.md

 ## Goals of the challenge
 As mentioned in the abstract, the goal of the challenge is to implement a photonic quantum reservoir to predict time-series.
 You may :\
-•	Pick a unitary that is more adapted to a photonic QC.\
+•	Pick a unitary that is more adapted to a photonic QC.
+(This might require some creativity )\
 •	Check if your photonic reservoir enables to predict the NARMA sequence.\
 •	Check if your photonic reservoir enables to predict the EDF sequence.\
 •	Benchmark your results by computing the mean and standard deviation of the overall sequence with the results from [1], for the training and testing sequences.